 Mark E. Tomkins has been a member of our Board since January 2007.
 He also was a member of the board of directors of Coffeyville Acquisition LLC from January 2007 until October 2007.
 Mr. Tomkins has served as the senior financial officer at several large companies during the past eleven years.
 He was Senior Vice President and Chief Financial Officer of Innovene, a petroleum refining and chemical polymers business and a subsidiary of British Petroleum, from May 2005 to January 2006, when Innovene was sold to a strategic buyer.
 Since January 2006, Mr. Tomkins has served as a consultant and as a board member on unrelated boards.
 From January 2001 to May 2005, he was Senior Vice President and Chief Financial Officer of Vulcan Materials Company, a publicly traded construction materials and chemicals company.
 From August 1998 to January 2001, Mr. Tomkins was Senior Vice President and Chief Financial Officer of Chemtura (formerly Great Lakes Chemical Corporation), a publicly traded specialty chemicals company.
-From July 1996 to August 1998, he worked at Honeywell Corporation as Vice President of Finance and Business Development for its polymers division and as Vice President of Finance and Business Development for its polymers division and as Vice President of Corporation, as an auditor in private practice and as an assistant professor of accounting and finance.
+From July 1996 to August 1998, he worked at Honeywell Corporation as Vice President of Finance and Business Development for its polymers division and as Vice President of Finance and Business Development for its electronic materials division.
+From November 1990 to July 1996, Mr. Tomkins worked at Monsanto Company in various financial and accounting positions, including Chief Financial Officer of the growth enterprises division from January 1995 to July 1996.
+Prior to joining Monsanto, he worked at Cobra Corporation, as an auditor in private practice and as an assistant professor of accounting and finance.
 Mr. Tomkins received a B.S. degree in business, with majors in Finance and Management, from Eastern Illinois University and an M.B.A. from Eastern Illinois University and is a Certified Public Accountant.
 Mr. Tomkins is a director of W.R.
 Grace & Co. and Elevance Renewable Sciences, Inc. Mr. Tomkins previously served as a director of Renewable Chemicals Corporation.
-Mr. Tomkins contributes to the Board through his past and current experiences as a director which provides invaluable insights into various management, financial negorition, service has an ember of the compensation committee.
-His knowledge and experience has provided the audit committee with valu
+Mr. Tomkins contributes to the Board through his past and current experiences as a director which provides invaluable insights into various management, financial, and governance matters.
+His prior senior financial roles have contributed to his effectiveness as our audit committee chair and as a member of the compensation committee.
+His knowledge and experience has provided the audit committee with valuable perspective in managing its relationship with our independent auditors and performance of its financial reporting oversight function.